Battle of Port Arthur: Subsequent naval actions at Port Arthur, February–December 1904

 On Thursday 11 February 1904, the Russian minelayer Yenisei started to mine the entrance to Port Arthur.
 One of the mines washed up against the ship's rudder, exploded and caused the ship to sink, with loss of 120 of the ship's complement of 200.
 Yenisei also sank with the only map indicating the position of the mines.
 The Boyarin, sent to investigate the accident, also struck a mine and was abandoned, although staying afloat.
 She sank two days later after hitting a second mine.

 Admiral Togo set sail from Sasebo again on Sunday 14 February 1904, with all ships except for Fuji.
 On the morning of Wednesday 24 February 1904, an attempt was made to scuttle five old transport vessels to block the entry to Port Arthur, sealing the Russian fleet inside.
 The plan was foiled by Retvizan, which was still grounded outside the harbor.
 In the poor light, the Russians mistook the old transports for battleships, and an exultant Viceroy Yevgeni Alekseyev telegraphed the Tsar of his great naval victory.
 After daylight revealed the truth, a second telegram needed to be sent.

-On Tuesday 8 March 1904, Russian Admiral Stepan Makarov arrived in Port Arthur to assume command from the unfortunate Admiral Stark, thus raising Russian morale.
+On Tuesday 8 March 1904, Russian Admiral Stepan Makarov arrived in Port Arthur to assume command from the unfortunate Admiral Starck, thus raising Russian morale.
 He raised his flag on the newly repaired Askold.
 On the morning of Thursday 10 March 1904, the Russian fleet took to the offensive, and attacked the blockading Japanese squadron, but to little effect.
 In the evening of 10 March 1904, the Japanese attempted a ruse by sending four destroyers close to the harbor.
 The Russians took the bait, and sent out six destroyers in pursuit; whereupon the Japanese mined the entrance to the harbor and moved into position to block the destroyers' return.
 Two of the Russian destroyers were sunk, despite efforts by Admiral Makarov to come to their rescue.

 On Tuesday 22 March 1904, Fuji and Yashima were attacked by the Russian fleet under Admiral Makarov, and Fuji was forced to withdraw to Sasebo for repairs.
 Under Makarov, the Russian fleet was growing more confident and better trained.

 In response, on Sunday 27 March 1904, Tōgō again attempted to block Port Arthur, this time using four more old transports filled with stones and concrete.
 The attack again failed as the transports were sunk too far away from the entrance to the harbor.